 The Serenity Spa at Seaham Hall has everything you need to relax your mind, body, and soul.
 I loved the outdoor infinity pool and hot tubs, and spent hours working my way through the various steam, sauna and hydrotherapy thermal experiences.
 There’s also a gym (which I steered clear of) and a fabulous Asian restaurant where I had a delicious lunch.
 Best of all was my treatment – a 45 minute back massage that had me so relaxed I’m still daydreaming about going back!
 One of the best spas I’ve visited in the UK, and definitely a must if you’re spending some time in the county of Durham!

 One of my favourite things I did on my trip was simply driving around the Durham Dales.
 This stretching landscape in the west of the county is filled with rolling countryside, tranquil moors, and picturesque villages.
-It’s largely taken up by the North Pennines Area of Outstanding Natural Beauty, a rugged and wild landscape of dramatic valleys, winding rivers, and plummeting waterfalls…
+The Dales is also home to the North Pennines Area of Outstanding Natural Beauty, a rugged and wild landscape of dramatic valleys, winding rivers, and plummeting waterfalls…

 Feel the Force at High Force